 Petroleum, Oils and Lubricants (POL) can potentially contaminate stormwater systems and ground water.
 Drip pads/pans are placed under leaking vehicles to prevent POL products from contaminating the soil.
-Drip pads are designed to captured POL products but not rain water.
+Drip pads are designed to captured POL products but not rainwater.
 A strong preventive maintenance program should be in place at each motor pool which addresses inspecting all vehicles and equipment at the motor pool for conditions that could lead to leaks or spills of hazardous or POL materials.
-All incoming vehicles and equipment should be inspected for fluid leaks as called for in appropriate technical manuals and motor pool SOP's.
 As part of the preventive maintenance program, fluid leaks and/or drips should be reported and scheduled for repairs immediately.